How Can We Help?

 • Your claim requires a “certificate of good faith.”

-The Hughes & Coleman Injury Lawyers team has over 100 years of combined experience recovering compensation for clients injured by medical malpractice.
+Our personal injury lawyers have over 100 years of combined experience recovering compensation for clients injured by medical malpractice.
 We understand the elements of a successful claim and can put our knowledge and resources to work for you.

 • There was a valid doctor-patient relationship;